mariomarroquim/mobi-gallery/README.md

 Moby Gallery
 ============

-A webapp using jQuery Mobile.
+Webapp example using Ruby on Rails and jQuery Mobile.
 Flip through some random pictures!

 Usage
 -----